Caroline Dolehide: 2016–17: ITF Circuit titles & WTA Tour quarterfinal, top 150

+2018: Major & WTA 1000 debuts in singles

-In March 2018, Dolehide was awarded a wildcard into the main draw of the Indian Wells Open, where she picked up her first two match wins at a Premier Mandatory tournament, including a second round victory over No. 30 Dominika Cibulkova.
+In March 2018, Dolehide was awarded a wildcard into the main draw of the Indian Wells Open, where she picked up her first two match wins at a Premier Mandatory tournament, including a second round victory over No. 30, Dominika Cibulková.
 She also pushed Simona Halep to three sets in her third-round loss to the world No. 1 player.
 Dolehide continued her momentum into the clay-court season, where she won the $60k event at Indian Harbour Beach, the biggest title of her career.

 She closed out the clay-court season by qualifying for the French Open.

-In her Grand Slam main-draw debut in singles, Dolehide defeated Viktorija Golubic before losing to Keys in the following match.
+In her major main-draw debut in singles, Dolehide defeated Viktorija Golubic before losing to Madison Keys in the following match.
 In the next few months, she also made her debuts at Wimbledon as a lucky loser and the US Open as a direct acceptance, but lost in the opening round in both tournaments.
-She also received a wildcard into the US Open doubles draw with Christina McHale and reached the third round.
+She also received a wild card into the US Open doubles draw with Christina McHale and reached the third round.